 Again anything else can be set to default or unspecified.

-It is strongly recommended to configure the feature in incognito mode of your browser.
+It is strongly recommended to test the login procedure in the incognito mode of your browser.
 This way you keep the session in the standard window, allowing you to switch off the SSO authorization in case something is configured incorrectly.
-If you wish to set up a test account before enabling SSO on production, please request it with your Account Executive or reach out to email@example.com for assistance.
-Only those who configure SSO will be added to this test account.
+If you wish to set up a test instance before enabling SSO on production, please request it with your Account Executive or reach out to the Support Team for assistance.
+Only those who configure SSO will be added to this test instance.

-- SAML 2.0 Endpoint URL (in most cases it opens your Identity Provider's page where your end-users are to enter their credentials)
+- SAML Sign-in URL (in most cases it opens your Identity Provider's page where your end-users are to enter their credentials)

 - Public Key x.509 Certificate (issued by your Identity Provider)